-If you are using couverture chocolate for dipping or decorating bonbons at home, then tempering is an essential step for making a smooth, glossy, and evenly coloured chocolate coating with a good snap.
+If you are using chocolate as an ingredient in a recipe, then tempering isn't necessary.
+But, if you are using couverture chocolate for dipping or decorating baked items of bonbons at home, then tempering is an essential step for making a smooth, glossy, and evenly coloured chocolate coating with a good snap.

 What is tempering?